Meet Our Current Gallery Artists

 As part of the 2025 Art Business Incubator cohort, Stacey is developing a community-focused art business that invites others to explore creativity in hands-on, joy-filled ways.
 When she’s not elbow-deep in paint or resin, she’s teaching workshops, connecting with other creatives, or hunting down the next fin in need of a glow-up.

-Follow Stacey at:
+Follow Stacey on:

 Instagram: @W3.ArtHaus